Ranchero-Software/NetNewsWireHelp/pages/mac/5.1/en/adding-feeds.markdown

 @title How to add a feed to NetNewsWire
 @template nnw5mac_en.html

 NetNewsWire collects items for you from feeds published on web sites.
 To do this, NetNewsWire needs to know the address for the feed.
-For example: `https://jvns.ca/atom.xml` or `https://cate.blog/feed/`
+For example: `https://cate.blog/feed/` or `http://mattgemmell.com/atom.xml`

 *It’s okay if you don’t know that.*

 NetNewsWire will look at any web page and try to find the feed’s address for you.
-All you need to give is the site’s URL, like `jvns.ca` or `cate.blog`.
+All you need to give is the site’s URL, like `cate.blog` or `mattgemmell.com`.
 You don’t even need to enter `http://` or `https://` there.

 To get started, click the New Feed button on the toolbar, or choose **File › New Feed** (⌘N) from the menu bar.